isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition to Post School/Post School Pathways.md

 description: ""
 third_nav_title: Transition to Post School
 ---
-<p>Graduating from SPED can bring&nbsp;both excitement and a sense of uncertainty
+<p>The transition from SPED to post-school life marks an important milestone
-about the future.
+for students and their families.
+This journey will be unique for each student and family.
 As the post-school landscape continues to evolve, SPED graduates will have increasing opportunities to pursue their aspirations and needs in ways that meet their interests, strengths and talents.
 Let’s explore the possible pathways and opportunities that our graduates can look forward to as they embark on their post-school journey.&nbsp;&nbsp;</p>
 <h4><strong>Community Services and Programmes</strong></h4>
 <p>SPED graduates may access adult disability services offered by Social
 Service Agencies (SSAs).
 These services include:</p>